Kat (Gravity Rush): Reception

-Ludwig Kietzmann of GamesRadar+ described Kat as an "exuberant girl in a scarf" who stood in contrast to most superheroes, a "tortured dude in a cape".
-He praised how she was a "delightful klutz", an aspect that tied into the game's initially imprecise controls.
-Stating "there's an art to being utterly graceless in Gravity Rush", he stated that he imagined her apologizing to the people caught up in her gravity powers as she passed by and said that "Kat's optimism in the face of her innate clumsiness is what makes her special".
-Jenni Lada of Siliconera also praised Kat's personality in Gravity Rush 2, saying that her "delightfully optimistic, sometimes snarky, and always heartfelt" conversations with other characters made the game feel more plausible and sold her as a heroine, and described Kat and Raven as feeling like sisters.
+Ludwig Kietzmann of GamesRadar+, describing Gravity Rush as a "beautifully disguised superhero game", praised Kat as "unflinchingly upbeat" and just trying to figure out her place, and contrasted her exuberant personality and scarf with the typical notion of a superhero as a "tortured dude in a cape".
+Noting that she was a "delightful klutz", an aspect that tied into the game's initially imprecise controls, he stated that "there's an art to being utterly graceless in Gravity Rush".
+Writing that he imagined her apologizing to the people caught up in her gravity powers as she passed by, he concluded that Kat's "optimism in the face of her innate clumsiness" made her special, with her inelegance causing her to be believable and in "lock-step" with the player's own journey.
+Jenni Lada of Siliconera expressed similar admiration for Kat's personality in Gravity Rush 2.
+While she characterized Kat's mysterious origins as unremarkable, she nevertheless stated her belief that Kat's "delightfully optimistic, sometimes snarky, and always heartfelt" conversations with other characters made the game feel more plausible and sold her as a heroine.
+Describing Kat and Raven as feeling like sisters, she said that it was a "wonderful thing" seeing them open up and care about one other during their bonding moments.

-Steven Strom of Paste Magazine stated that while Kat's amnesia was clichéd, it freed her from the typical superhero origin story and established that she helped people due to her natural empathy rather than a past tragedy that befell her.
+Steven Strom of Paste Magazine stated that while Kat's amnesia was clichéd, it freed her from the typical superhero origin story, noting that such elaborate backstories reflected a cynical lack of belief that superheroes would perform selfless acts without an outside reason.
+In contrast, he highlighted that Kat helped people due to her natural empathy rather than a past tragedy that befell her.
 He called what Kat does with her powers "endearing", since she uses them for "smaller, kinder acts of heroism", "literally gain[ing] a wider perspective on the world".

-Hayes Madsen of Twinfinite called Kat the runner up for best video game character of 2017, saying "I'm pretty sure it's physically impossible to dislike Kat", and calling her "one of the most charming and believably optimistic characters you'll ever come across in video games.
-Zhiquing Wan of the same website called Gravity Rush 2 "one of the most compelling stories of a protagonist just looking for something - anything at all - that vaguely resembles a home".

-Richard Eisenbeis of Kotaku called Kat not "exactly the ideal heroine", citing her penchant for collateral damage and calling her an "accidental mass-murderer".
+Richard Eisenbeis of Kotaku called Kat not "exactly the ideal heroine", characterizing her as an "accidental mass-murderer" due to her penchant for collateral damage, despite her pure intentions.

 Patrick Klepek and Austin Walker of Vice stated that, in Gravity Rush 2, while Kat is initially a "cheery optimist" who assumes the best in people and is easy to fool, she gradually has her eyes opened to the inequality of Jirga Para Lhao and must become less naive to take on the oppressive Council that controls it.
 Klepek called one of his favorite moments in the game the choice to let Kat decide whether to deliver a barrel of fuel to the wealthy upper residents, or instead violate her orders and assist the poor lower denizens.
+They were divided on their opinion of the game's epilogue, calling it "forced", but also saying it provided thoughtful context for Kat's attitude after falling from Eto.
+They called her motivation to shelter evacuees from below an impactful moral choice, and an impressive metaphor for a national leader facing a refugee crisis.